jdart1/arasan-chess/README.md

 1. arasanx-64-modern - requires a x86 processor with POPCNT, SSSE3 and SSE4.1 instructions (Intel Nehalem or later,
 i.e. 2008 era or more recent).

-2. arasanx-64-avx2 - requires a more modern x86 processor with AVX2 and BMI2 instructions,
+2. arasanx-64-avx2 - requires a more modern x86 processor with AVX2 instructions,
 as well as those required by the "modern" build.
+Recommended for AMD Excavator through Zen2 processors.

+3. arasanx-64-avx2-bmi2 - requires a more modern x86 processor with AVX2 and BMI2 instructions,
+as well as those required by the "modern" build.
+Recommended for Intel Haswell or later processors and AMD processors more recent than Excavator.

 In addition it is possible to build a version with support for NUMA (Non- Uniform Memory Access) systems - generally these are large multi-CPU systems.